AhmetYusufSEYMEN/travel-guide-app/README.md

 ## Used Technologies 👨‍💻
  - MVVM with Clean Architecture
  - Navigation - Safe Args
- - Kotlin coroutines on Android
+ - Kotlin coroutines(Flow) on Android
  - Retrofit2
  - Dependency injection with Hilt
  - Okhttp